Below are answers to the questions we’re most frequently asked. If you have a question that’s not listed, give us a ring at 800-472-3846.

 At normal water levels our rafts can fit three to six people comfortably.
 If it is high water, we switch to eight- to ten-man rafts.
 For the Upper Yough, the format calls for a maximum of three people and a guide in each raft.
 We also have smaller boats, like our one or two person inflatable kayaks that we call duckies.
 Click here to see the different watercraft we offer.

-There will be a guide in your raft if you book a Fully Guided or Premium Guided tour on either the Middle or Lower Yough.
+There will be a guide in your raft if you book an Express, Fully Guided, or Premium Guided tour on the Lower Yough.
+There will also be a guide in your raft if you book a Fully Guided or Premium Guided tour on the Middle Yough.
 On the Guide Escorted tours of the Middle or Lower Yough, there will be guides along with the tour in safety kayaks or separate rafts giving instructions on where to go and what to do, but you will have the thrill of guiding your own raft.
 Guides are also in all rafts on our Cheat Canyon or Upper Yough tours.

 Spring & Fall: Bathing suits or swim trunks, any wool or fleece items (ie. sweaters, hats, gloves, or socks),Under Armor, and polypropylene are all advisable on cold days.
 You don't want to wear anything cotton on the river.
 Cotton items soak up the water and don't retain your body heat.
 They will just make you cold.
 We rent wetsuits and spray jackets at all of our check-in centers.
 You want to wear shoes that will stay securely attached to your feet, river sandals or old tennis shoes will work fine.
 If you wear eyeglasses, some kind of eyeglass retention is highly advisable.
 We have eyeglass straps available for sale at all of our check-in centers.
 Summer: Bathing suits or swim trunks are all you need on warm days.
 You don't want to wear anything cotton on the river.
 Cotton items soak up the water and don't retain your body heat.
 They will just make you cold.
 We rent wetsuits and jackets at all of our check-in centers if it happens to be a chilly day.
 You want to wear shoes that will stay securely attached to your feet, river sandals or old tennis shoes will work fine.
 If you wear eyeglasses, some kind of eyeglass retention is highly advisable.
 We have eyeglass straps available for sale at all of our check-in centers.